How to Choose a Major

 If you are a Freshman, you will not be able to change your major until your second semester.
 Come visit us in Academic Advisement for a Change of Major form and we will walk you through the process.

-After your Freshman year, if you want to change your major within the School of Art, you must obtain a Change of Major form from the Office of Academic Advisement or the Registrar and meet with the Chairperson of the department in which you would like to major.
+After your Freshman year, if you want to change your major, you must obtain a Change of Major form from the Office of Academic Advisement or the Registrar and meet with the Chairperson of the department in which you would like to major.
 The signature of your current Chairperson is also required.
 Note that you may have a new academic advisor when you change your major.
 It is recommended that you meet with him or her to discuss the effect that the change of major will have on your curriculum.
 Then, take the form to the Registrar’s Office for processing.

 If you wish to change to a major that resides in a different school (for example, switching from painting to writing or architecture) you must apply for this change in the Office of Admissions.